excellalabs/modern-java/README-chapter-03.md

 - Good luck!

-### 3.8 - USEFUL METHODS TO COMPOSE LAMBDA EXPRESSIONS
+### 3.8 - Useful methods in composing lambda expressions

 - default methods on functional interfaces facilitate composition
 - you can represent more complicated lambda expressions that still read like the problem statement